ebenh/ngx-mat-tel-input/README.md

 **NOTE**

 Countries are represented by their [ISO 3166-1 alpha-2 code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) (e.g. "
 FR" for France).
-Codes should consist of capital letter **only** with no extraneous whitespace.
+Codes should consist of capital letters **only** with no extraneous whitespace.

 ---